-- 1. Concept of Variation and Classroom,Implication with reference to Intelligence, Aptitude, Creativity, Emotional Stability, Social Adjustment, Self Concept and Interest. - Introduction to Socially disadvantaged children who are marginalized on account of class, caste, language, ethnicity or gender, first class generation learners.
-(Focus should be to understand how different socio political realities construct different childhoods within children's lived contexts: Family, Schools, Neighborhood and Community through close observation and interaction with children of different socio- economic and cultural backgrounds) Intelligence, Nature and Characteristics - 3.
+- 1. Concept of Variation and Classroom, Implication with reference to Intelligence, Aptitude, Creativity. - 2.
+Intelligence, Nature and Characteristics - 3.
 Theories of Intelligence - a) J.P.
-Guilford Structure of Intellect - b) Howard Garden's Theory of Multiple Intelligence. - c) Daniel Goleman's Model of Emotional Intelligence. - 4.
-Measurement of Intelligence Types of Intelligence Tests Verbal, Non- Verbal and Performance Tests.
+Guilford Structure of Intellect - b) Howard Gardener's Theory of Multiple Intelligence. - c) Daniel Goleman's Model of Emotional Intelligence. - 4.
+Measurement of Intelligence and Types of Intelligence Tests. - 5.
+Creativity: Concept, assessment and role of teacher in fostering creativity.